Cambridge-Hands-On-Science/Experiments/Experiments/Other/Electrical parts.md

 ## Experiment Explanation

 Some experiments require electricity from a mains power (240 V) supply.
 Read this RA along with the experiment RA before demonstrating.
+This RA should be attached to the RAs of all experiments involving mains power.

 <br/>